 - Inkblot Test: When Vala is being examined for suitability to formally join the SGC, the reviewing doctor has her look at blots, but stops when she tries to game the system by saying that she sees abstract concepts, like "courage", in the blots.

-- Insectoid Aliens: The Reetou, which are invisible to the human eye but can be sensed by a Goa'uld symbiote.
+- Insectoid Aliens: The Re'tu, which are invisible to the human eye but can be sensed by a Goa'uld symbiote.

-- In-Series Nickname: In the 200th episode, Jack's calling the Stargate "old orifice"!
+- In-Series Nickname: In the 200th episode, Jack calling the Stargate "Old Orifice"!

-- Insignificant Little Blue Planet: It turns out Earth played an integral role in the history of the universe, but for the present day and the past few millennia it has been little more than a backwater planet forgotten by the more advanced races.
+- Insignificant Little Blue Planet: It turns out that while Earth previously played an integral role in the history of the universe, but for the present day and the past few millennia it has been little more than a backwater planet forgotten by the more advanced races.

-- Insistent Terminology: Robert Kinsey never seems to get the titles of aliens corect.
+- Insistent Terminology: Robert Kinsey never seems to get the titles of aliens correct.

-- In the season seven episode "Lost City" he refers to Bra'tac as "Mister Bra'tac", only for O'Neill to point out that it is Master Bra'tac.
+- In the Season 7 episode "Lost City" he refers to Bra'tac as "Mister Bra'tac", only for O'Neill to point out that it is Master Bra'tac.

 - Instant Sedation: Averted more often than it is played straight.

-- In "In the Line of Duty", when Sam/Jolinar gets tranqued twice, the first case with "enough to knock out an elephant," it takes a minute before she is disabled.
+- In "In the Line of Duty", when Sam/Jolinar gets tranquilized twice, the first case with "enough to knock out an elephant," it takes a minute before she is disabled.